 The in-person interview phase includes a 1:1 in-office or virtual meeting with the hiring manager.
 This is your opportunity to dive a little deeper into the role and get your position-specific questions answered.
 Here are a few of the specific job interview questions you should ask:

 - What are a few things that drive the company?
 Make it known that you want to know what truly makes a difference in the company.
-This will let the hiring manager know that you are dedicated to the company’s success as much as your own.
+This lets the hiring manager know that you’re dedicated to the company’s success as much as your own.

 - What do you expect me to accomplish in the first 60 to 90 days?
 Prove that you’re a candidate who’s ready to hit the ground running.
 Take detailed notes and emphasize your desire to get started right away.

 - How do you plan to deal with ___?
 Every business faces significant challenges.
-If there’s a particular setback taking place in the industry, like supply chain bottlenecks or data breaches, ask about those challenges specifically.
+If there’s a particular setback taking place, like supply chain bottlenecks or data breaches, ask about those challenges specifically.

 Phase 4: Group Interview

 Oftentimes, companies want potential candidates to meet additional team members to further evaluate the job and culture fit.
-Prepare questions that will allow you to get to know the organization better and the people you’ll be working closely with:
+Prepare questions that allow you to understand the organization better and the people you’ll be working closely with.
+For example: